MinkUNeXt: Point Cloud-based Large-scale Place Recognition using 3D Sparse Convolutions

 new_image_1

-Comparison in terms of Recall@1 (R@1) and Recall@1% (R@1%) with state-of-the-art methods.
+Comparison in terms of Recall@1 (R@1) and Recall@1% (R@1%) with state-of-the-art methods on the baseline protocol.

 Bibliography: